DirkVanLar/MMR-Tracker/README.md

 You can tell the seed checker to ignore certain checks you want to avoid.

 #### Playthrough Generator
 You can use the playthrough generator to create a guide that will tell you what items you need to obtain, where they are, and in what order you need to obtain them to beat the game.
+You can define what constitutes "Beating the game" by adding a fake item to your logic called MMRTGameClear and setting it to require what is neccesary to beat the game.

+#### Visual Item Tracker
+A visual display of what items you have obtained.

+#### Map filter
+An interactable map that will filter the tracker based on the area of the map you click on.

 #### Advanced Logic Editor
 The tracker is equipped a feature complete Logic Editor.